Indonesian fires worsen, Singapore smog sets record

-JAKARTA Indonesia deployed military planes on Friday to fight forest fires that blanketed neighboring Singapore in record levels of hazardous smog for a third day in one of Southeast Asia's worst air-pollution crises.
+JAKARTA Military planes water-bombed Indonesian forest fires that worsened on Friday and blanketed neighbouring Singapore in record levels of hazardous smog for a third straight day in one of Southeast Asia's worst air-pollution crises.

 As Singaporeans donned face masks and pulled children from playgrounds and Malaysia closed schools in the south, the deliberately-lit fires grew bigger in some areas.
-Whipped up by winds, the blazes added to fears over health problems and diplomatic tension in Singapore, Malaysia and Indonesia.
+Whipped up by winds, the blazes added to fears over health problems and diplomatic tension in Singapore, Malaysia and Indonesia, three of Southeast Asia's biggest economies.

-"The winds are picking up and the weather isn't very good at the moment, so the fires in some places are getting bigger," said Gunawan, a firefighter who like many Indonesians goes by one name.
-"We are working as hard as possible to control the fires...but we're facing difficult conditions."
+"The winds are picking up and the weather isn't very good at the moment, so the fires in some places are getting bigger," Gunawan, a fire-fighter who like many Indonesians go by one name, said by telephone.
+"We are working as hard as possible to control the fires ... but we're facing difficult conditions."

-Indonesia blamed eight companies, including Jakarta-based PT Sinar Mas Agro Resources and Technology (SMART) and Asia Pacific Resources International (APRIL), for the fires.
-The government, which said it would take action against any company responsible for the disaster, is expected to name the rest of the firms on Saturday.

-"The majority of hotspots in Riau (province) are inside APRIL and Sinar Mas concessions," senior presidential aide Kuntoro Mangkusubroto told Reuters.

-The analysis did not reveal the cause of the fires or who was at fault.

-A spokeswoman for Golden Agri Resources, SMART's Singapore-listed parent, said the company knew of no hotspots on its concessions.
+Indonesia's Environment Minister, Balthasar Kambuaya, said the government had identified five companies behind the fires, but refused to name them, according to The Jakarta Post newspaper.

-Illegal burning on Indonesia's Sumatra island typically takes place in the June to September dry season to clear space for palm oil plantations.
-This year's fires are unusually widespread and the haze is the worst in Singapore's history.
+Illegal burning of forests and other land on Indonesia's Sumatra island typically take place in the June to September dry season to clear space for palm oil plantations.
+But this year's fires are unusually widespread and the hazy smog is the worst in Singapore's history.

+"Since the fires are happening mostly on plantation lands, we believe there are plantation companies involved.
+The president has already put together a team to investigate who owns the plantations," said Sutopo Purwo Nugroho, spokesman for Indonesia's National Disaster Management Agency.

-Indonesia has earmarked around 200 billion rupiah ($20 million) to handle the disaster.
+Indonesia has earmarked around 200 billion rupiah (12.9 million pounds) to handle the disaster.
 Seven military aircraft were deployed for water bombings and rain seeding.

 "HAZARDOUS"

-Hospitals in Dumai and Bengkalis in Indonesia's Riau province recorded increases in cases of asthma, lung, eye and skin problems, health official Arifin Zainal said.
+Hospitals in Dumai and Bengkalis in Indonesia's Riau province recorded increases in cases of asthma, lung, eye and skin problems, said health official Arifin Zainal.
+Free face masks were being distributed and authorities advised residents to stay indoors with their windows shut.

 The Dumai airport remained closed for a third day.

 In Singapore, the number of residents wearing face masks rose markedly as the pollution standards index (PSI) climbed to a new record of 401 at midday, a level which health authorities consider potentially life-threatening for the elderly.
-The PSI moderated later to an "unhealthy" 142 by mid-evening.
+The PSI moderated later to an "unhealthy" 139.

 "Basically, what a 'hazardous' PSI level means is that the pollution will cause damage to the lining of the breathing tube," said Dr Kenneth Chan, consultant respiratory physician at Singapore's Gleneagles Medical Centre.
 "If the lining of the breathing tube is damaged, it will make the patient more vulnerable to various infections."